The other week I had put something out that I expected to workout and come back to me on a certain day.

 This somehow felt like I was doing it right, because meditation and yoga are healthy ways to deal with stress, right?
 It never even occurred to me that rather than continually cycling through a state of despair and recovery I could actually halt the process, change course and nurture prevention and inner faith instead.

 Resisting the slide down became a battle waging within me.
 All the while, a part of me was whispering, "Just give in.
+Be angry.
+Be sad.
+Be pissed at the world.
 You'll feel so much better."
 But I couldn't give in, even as it began to make me physically tired.
 I was going to bed early, struggling to get up in the morning and laying down in the middle of the day.
 Giving in and letting the wave of negativity come over me felt so easy, but I knew in the long run, it would cost me so much more.